La Follette Wines

 The illustration on La Follette’s label was found in a rare first-edition French viticulture manual published in 1847, and fits perfectly with the winery’s vision of mixing old and new.
 The manual covered the latest methods of winegrowing, while also championing traditional techniques - a viewpoint that resonates with the La Follette winemaking team, which today falls under the leadership of Hugh Chappelle.

 Hugh brings nearly three decades of winemaking experince to La Follette, including stints at such luminaries as Flowers, Lynmar, and Quivira.
 His desire to fully embrace the concept of terroir - crafting wines that are true to the vineyard, pure in their expression, and a delight to drink - is reflective of La Follette’s philosophy as well.

 La Follette Wines is a wonderful story of insight and planning that provides an excellent collection of award-winning wines from high-caliber vineyards.
-We are proud to present La Follette to our Platinum Wine Club members.
+We are proud to present La Follette to our Gold Wine Club members.
 Enjoy!

 Map of the area

 Our 2017 La Follette Lorenzo Chardonnay is sure to please anyone who loves classic, richly textured California Chardonnay with a modern sensibility to overall wine balance in terms of oak, alcohol and natural acidity.
 From a wonderful vintage, and some of the oldest Chardonnay vines in all of California (planted in 1974), we have crafted a gorgeous wine that perfectly captures time, place, and grape variety.